sangwook236/SWDT/doc/Tag-Usage-Guide.md

 - Review
 	- // TODO [review] >> `<brief description>`
 	- //  - `<detailed explanation>`
-		- e.g.) 추가적인 검토가 필요한 경우.
+		- e.g.) When an additional review is needed.
 - Check
 	- // TODO [check] >> `<brief description>`
 	- //  - `<detailed explanation>`
-		- e.g.) 검증이나 테스트가 충분히 되지 않은 경우.
+		- e.g.) When more verification or tests are needed.
 - Add / Implement
 	- // TODO [add/implement] >> `<brief description>`
 	- //  - `<detailed explanation>`
-		- 미구현 사항이 있는 부분에 사용.
+		- When there are unimplements parts.
 - Modify / Enhance / Update / Upgrade / Fix / Correct
 	- // FIXME [modify/enhance/update/upgrade/fix/correct] >> `<brief description>`
 	- //  - `<detailed explanation>`
-		- 구현은 되어 있으나 (재사용성 등의 이유로) 수정이 필요한 부분에 사용.
+		- When there are parts to be modified even though they are currently implemented.
 - Delete
 	- // FIXME [delete] >> `<brief description>`
 	- //  - `<detailed explanation>`
-		- e.g.) test를 위해 작성한 경우.
+		- e.g.) When some parts are written for other purposes like testing.
 - Restore
 	- // FIXME [restore] >> `<brief description>`
 	- //  - `<detailed explanation>`
-		- test 등을 위해 대체했던 부분을 원상태로 복귀.
+		- When restoring parts which are implemented temporarily for testing into the original state.

 - Note
 	- // NOTE [caution] >> `<brief description>`